Uberspace/paternoster/README.md

 to make further changes, as the file is symlinked, not copied.

 ## Tests

+### Unit Tests

-The functionality of this library can be tested using the `py.test`- command.
+The core functionality of this library can be tested using the `py.test`- command.
 New tests should be added to the `uberscript/test`-directory.

+### System Tests

+Some features (like the `become_root` function) require a correctly setup linux environment.
+They can be tested using the provided ansible playbooks in `vagrant/tests`.
+At some later point in development, these will be run automatically by py.test or a makefile.